wheelercj/chriswheeler.dev/content/posts/making-discord-bots.md

 ### Interaction exception handling

 Any exceptions raised in view or modal callbacks are passed to that object's `on_error` method, but nowhere else.
 It is recommended to subclass `discord.ui.View`, implement `on_error`, and subclass that view so you can handle all view errors in one place.
 Same for modals.

+## Proxying

+The Discord.py library expects you to not be using a proxy (such as nginx).
+If you do, several of the library's features will break including rate limiting.
+There's a chance [Twilight](https://github.com/twilight-rs)'s proxy is an exception.

 ## Examples